psreepada/hands-of-hope/SPONSOR_INTEGRATION_SUMMARY.md

 # School Logo and Sponsor Integration Summary

 ## Overview
-Added functionality to the create branch form to collect school logos and automatically create sponsor entries for display in the homepage sponsor carousel.
+~~Added functionality to the create branch form to collect school logos and automatically create sponsor entries for display in the homepage sponsor carousel.~~

+**FEATURE REMOVED**: The automatic school logo to sponsor integration has been removed per user request.
+Schools will NOT be automatically added to the sponsor carousel when creating branches.

 ## Changes Made